anklinuxboy/Kafka-Go-Example/README.md

 Simple example to get started with Kafka in Golang.
+This sample is tested for macOS

 Follow these steps to create a record and consume it.